How to Reweb the Lawn Chair - Common Questions Answered

 Cut any excess off that is hanging over the edge, being careful not to cut into what’s underneath it.

-Measure and cut new rewebbing to size.
+Measure and cut new rewebbing to the size of seat and frame.

-Slide edges under the old webbing:
+Slide strips edges under the old webbing:

 Tie knots at one end of the string: